goethe-tcs/tcs.uni-frankfurt.de/content/student-projects/_index.md

 ## Who is this document for?

-This document is intended for students at Goethe University who want to write a Bachelor/Master thesis in the theoretical computer science group.
+This document is intended for students at Goethe University who want to work on a project in the theoretical computer science group.
+Possible projects include:

+- Bachelor's thesis (~9 weeks full-time)
+- Master's thesis (~6 months full-time)
+- _Forschungsprojekt_ (Bachelor: 3CP or 6CP; Master: 8 CP)
+- _Praktikum Experimentelle Algorithmik_ (Master: 8 CP)

+## How to find a topic

+**Before** you ask us for a topic you must:

+- Have successfully completed all basic courses.
+- Read this entire page.

+In order to ask us for a topic:

+- We accept new students only at the start of each semester!
+- Please send an email to [tcs-projects@dlist.server.uni-frankfurt.de](mailto:tcs-projects@dlist.server.uni-frankfurt.de).
+In your first email:
+  - Clearly state the type of project you are interested in and why you are interested in it.
+  - Beyond the basic lectures, which theory experience do you have? (seminars, advanced lectures, etc.)
+  - As specifically as possible, let us know your timeline!
+When do you want to finish the project, when can you start it, how much time will you be able to put into the project?
+  - If it is a Bachelor project, please tell us your ALGO1 and ALGO2 grades.
+  - If you have a concrete topic idea, please mention it.

 ## Project Types

 Depending on your interests and talents, different _types_ of projects are possible:

-- implementation and experimentation
+- implementation and experimentation (recommended for most Bachelor students)
 - literature review
-- problem-solving
+- creative problem-solving

 Often, there is some overlap between different types.